-• Thermal preservation: PEF does not depend on heat, for deactivating microorganisms ensuring that it avoids causing thermal harm to heat sensitive products.
+• Thermal preservation: PEF does not depend

+ensuring that it avoids causing thermal harm to heat sensitive products.

 - Reduced usage of chemicals and energy: PEF is an eco-preservation technique that consumes energy and generates minimal waste compared to other methods reliant on heat or chemical treatments. - High effectiveness: PEF has demonstrated efficiency in neutralizing microorganisms and enzymes making it a versatile tool for preserving different types of food.